Putu Gede

-I Putu Gede Juni Antara (born 7 June 1995), simply known as Putu Gede, is an Indonesian professional footballer who plays as a right-back for Liga 1 club Bhayangkara.
+I Putu Gede Juni Antara (born 7 June 1995), simply known as Putu Gede, is an Indonesian professional footballer who plays as a right-back for Super League club Bhayangkara.
 He is also a Second Police Brigadier in the Indonesian National Police.

 Club career

 Persebaya ISL (Bhayangkara)

 On 11 November 2014, Putu Gede signed a four-year contract with Persebaya ISL.
 He made his debut on 5 April 2015 as starting line-up, which ended 1–0 victory against Mitra Kukar at Gelora Bung Tomo Stadium.

 Persib Bandung

 Putu Gede was signed for Persib Bandung to play in Liga 1 in the 2023–24 season.
 He made his debut on 2 July 2023 in a match against Madura United at the Gelora Bandung Lautan Api Stadium, Bandung.

 Personal life

 Putu Gede Juni Antara is the only son of Balinese parents and is a practicing Hindu.
 He is considered very sociable and friendly by his teammates with multiple social media accounts.